alonpresman/AlonPresman/Writeups/HTB/nibbles.md

 ![image](https://cdn-images-1.medium.com/max/1000/1*8W4FF3LwC2N5AqNdcplJKA.png)

-After traveling betweem the directories within /admin, I didn't find anything there.
+After traveling betweem the directories within /admin, I found a file that tells me there is admin user.
-But there is README file that includes the version of the nibbleblog service.
+In addition, there is README file that includes the version of the nibbleblog service.

 ![image](https://cdn-images-1.medium.com/max/1000/1*Sw-slPkN3-mQNnwhOMbfnw.png)